casassg/events-landing/README.md

 - Easy footer and header customization

-## Prereqs
+# Run project

-You need Ruby installed
+Needs: Ruby

-## Get project running locally
+## Local

 1. Clone repository to your computer with `git clone https://github.com/hackcu/events`
 2. `cd` into your repository
 3. `gem install jekyll`
 4. `jekyll serve --watch`

-## How to deploy
+## Deploy

+1. Activate GitHub pages for repo on master branch
+2. Push changes to master
+3. There's no `3`

-Deployment is done automatically by github pages.
+Deployment is done automatically by [GitHub pages](https://pages.github.com/).
 You don't need to do anything else than pushing to master.

+# Personalization

 ## Add an event